vwkd/code-system/src/languages/wasm/component.md

 ### World

-- set of interfaces and functions that imports and exports
+- set of interfaces that imports and exports
+- ? can also import/export inline functions, but can't compose with other components, only use with host
 - can think of component type
 - can think of set of functionalities
 - can both import and export same interface only if foreign, using `package/interface`